 ADHD Medication Guide©

 The ADHD Medication Guide© is a visual aid for professionals caring for individuals with ADHD.
 The guide provides dosing information and images of medications indicated for the treatment of ADHD by the FDA.
-In clinical practice, this guide may be used to assist patients in identifying medications previously tried and may allow clinicians to identify ADHD medication options for the future. aerobic girls
+In clinical practice, this guide may be used to assist patients in identifying medications previously tried and may allow clinicians to identify ADHD medication options for the future.

 Stimulant Medication Guide©

 The Stimulant Medication Guide© is a visual aid for professionals caring for individuals with ADHD.
 The Guide shows short-acting and long-acting stimulant medications indicated for the treatment of ADHD organized by method of administration (liquids, sprinkles, etc.).
-It may help identify medication alternatives for patients if there are issues with cost, availability, or clinical response. aerobic girls
+It may help identify medication alternatives for patients if there are issues with cost, availability, or clinical response.

 To View, Download, or Print the ADHD Medication Guide© or the Stimulant Medication Guide©:

-To view, download, or print the ADHD Medication Guide©, the user agrees to the following End-User
+To view, download, or print the ADHD Medication Guide©, the user agrees to the following End-User Agreement:

 • Northwell Health owns all rights in the ADHD Medication Guide.